 What is a trademark class of goods or services?

 A trademark application cannot be filed without identifying specific goods or services.
-For example, you cannot simply trademark a word or phrase in the abstract.
-You must specifically identify the products sold or to be sold under the mark.
-The USPTO categorizes particular goods and services under specific classes, and nearly all other foreign trademark offices do the same.
-A trademark class assists examiners in searching for similar trademark filings although they are not limited to looking only in the same class as that of your application.
+You cannot, for example, simply trademark a word or phrase in the abstract.
+You must specifically identify the specific products or services sold or to be sold under the mark.
+The USPTO categorizes particular goods and services under specific classes.
+The trademark class assists examiners in searching for similar trademarks although they are not limited to searching for trademarks in your class only.

 The number of classes also determines the government filing fee for a trademark application.
-Currently, the USPTO charges an electronic filing fee of $350 per class which might be reduced in certain situations.
+Currently, the USPTO charges an electronic filing fee of $350 per class for the TEAS Standard filing.
 For Intent-To-Use applications, the USPTO fee for a Statement of Use is currently $100 per class.

 In what class(es) do my goods or services belong?

 You can search the USPTO Trademark ID Manual to see which class covers a particular product or service.
-If you’re thinking of applying for a mark to cover multiple goods or services, it would be helpful to see if all of your products fall under a single class in order to save money.
+To cover multiple goods or services, check to see if all of your items fall under a single class in order to save money.

 Does the USPTO allow multi-class trademark applications?

-Yes, an applicant can file a single U.S. trademark application covering multiple classes, although we generally recommend filing separate single-class applications.
-In a multi-class application, individual classes may be eventually divided out.
+Yes, you can file a single U.S. trademark application covering multiple classes.
+In most cases, however, we generally recommend filing separate single-class applications for these reasons.
+In a multi-class application, you have the option of dividing out individual classes.

 Furthermore, the applicant can initially pay for only one class upfront.
 The USPTO will eventually issue an Office Action requiring payment for the additional classes.
-This approach allows the applicant to avoid paying the filing fees for any additional classes which the applicant chooses to delete from the application (e.g., in response to a partial rejection).
+This approach allows the applicant to avoid paying the filing fees for any additional classes the applicant may choose to delete from the application (e.g., in response to a partial rejection).

 How do trademark classes relate to rejections (likelihood of confusion)?